 The H-1 temporary worker visa is the second visa option for an IMG to come to the US to train and practice.
 This visa is used a number of international workers in many specialty occupations.
 The total number of H-1B visa issued in the US each year is limited to 65,000 and the number of H-1B visa applications far exceeds this cap.
 Therefore, it is still possible that not all IMGs (and their employers) wishing to get a visa will get one.
 There is also a cap exempt H-1 B visa which is available to IMGs only with an offer of employment at an institution of higher education, a related or affiliated nonprofit entity, a nonprofit research organization or a governmental research organization.
 The maximum duration of the H-1B visa is generally six years, unless the application for permanent residence (green card) process has begun.

-- Health Professional Shortage Areas and Medical Underserved Areas
+- Health Professional Shortage Areas and Medically Underserved Areas

 - Conrad 30 program